-The Conservatory offers guided tours for 3rd-5th graders, and self-guided visits for K-12th grade school groups, preschools, and college classes.
+The Conservatory offers Bay Area students free guided tours for 3rd-5th grade classes and free self-guided visits for K-12th grade school groups, preschools, and college classes.

-San Francisco public and private school groups have free admission to the Conservatory with advance reservations.
-All school groups must have a 1:6 ratio of chaperone to student.
-Chaperones are admitted for free.
+Bay Area school groups have free admission to the Conservatory with advance reservations.
+School groups must have a 1:6 ratio of chaperone to student.

 Adaptation - Plant Survivors!